sonotley/cookiecutter-snoap/README.md

 The snoap development workflow looks like this:

 - Write some code, starting from `__main__.run`
+- Populate the config file and the `data` and `resources` directories if/as required for your application
+  - Use the functions provided in the `paths` module to refer to these file locations
 - Write some tests in the `test` module
 - Run the tests in your local environment by typing `pytest`
 - Advance the version number by running `./`